villo001/Vault-at-Home/docs/PC_MANUAL_INSTALLATION.md

 [VaultAtHomePersonalShelter.esp](/VaultAtHomePersonalShelter.esp)

-and put it in the data game directory, on Steam version it is
+and put it in the data game directory, on Steam version of Fallout 4 it is

 ```
 C:\Program Files\Steam\steamapps\Common\Fallout 4\Data